matthewrball/Compton-Credits-Guide/README.md

 <hr>

-Notice: This guide is still under development...
+Notice: <a href="http://matthewball.me/compton">This guide</a> is still under development...